DataTalksClub/machine-learning-zoomcamp/cohorts/2026/10-kubernetes/images/2026-09-08-kubernetes-imagegen-repair-provenance.md

 the two repaired screenshot-derived inputs, and the definitions source-evidence crop.

-The two repaired outputs used both the full original JPG and the matching native crop as imagegen inputs.
-The accepted built-in imagegen executions were `exec-2a0b1faa-ba35-401d-9ec9-452e281f7f47` for Services and `exec-caadcb9c-ee07-4a48-9522-03fd206900e9` for External/Internal/Ingress.
-Rejected imagegen candidates were not used as inputs to either published output.
+The three repaired outputs used both the full original JPG and the matching native crop as imagegen inputs.
+The accepted built-in imagegen executions were `exec-2a0b1faa-ba35-401d-9ec9-452e281f7f47` for Services, `exec-caadcb9c-ee07-4a48-9522-03fd206900e9` for External/Internal/Ingress, and `exec-76fef7e7-e5bf-494d-adf9-2723eec3903a` for Cluster/Nodes/Pods.
+Rejected imagegen candidates were not used as inputs to any published output.

 | Source JPG | Native crop | Crop size | Source SHA-256 | Crop SHA-256 |
 | --- | --- | ---: | --- | --- |